Douglas Hyde Gallery: Gallery 2

 Gallery 2, which opened in 2001, was designed by McCullough Mulvin Architects.
 In addition to exhibitions by contemporary artists, this space was often used by director John Hutchinson to show small collections of ethnographic objects and artefacts, or outsider art, which are generally marginalised by larger museums and galleries.
 The most popular of these exhibitions have included: Nepalese Shamanic objects, Japanese Tea Bowls and Ghanaian Asafo Fante Flags.

-A number of exhibitions in Gallery 2 fall under "The Paradise" series of shows, which invites artists to create a new work or present a series of works based on their own idea of "The Paradise".
-As of February 2011, there have been 34 exhibitions in The Paradise series.
+A number of exhibitions in Gallery 2 fell under "The Paradise" series of shows, which invited artists to create a new work or present a series of works based on their own idea of "The Paradise".
+The series included 40 exhibits, the last of which was created by artist Ciarán Murphy in 2013.

 Publications

 The Douglas Hyde Gallery produces publications for many of its exhibitions.
 These books can take the form of exhibition catalogues, artists’ books or curated projects and, while extremely different in content, they all share a similar exterior presentation.
-Since 2002, the Gallery has published over forty books in this small, hardback format.
+The Gallery has published many books in this small, hardback format.

-The Leaves & Papers series of books and leaflets is an ongoing project which allows The Douglas Hyde Gallery to produce and publish ideas, images and texts relating to a specific theme or concept which does not always relate directly to the Gallery's programme.
+The Leaves & Papers series of books and leaflets was a project which allowed The Douglas Hyde Gallery to produce and publish ideas, images and texts relating to a specific theme or concept which does not always relate directly to the Gallery's programme.
+The first six of these were compiled into a book published by the Gallery in 2008.

-Another ongoing series of books documents the Galley's programme while also highlighting some of the central principles of the Gallery and its exhibitions.
+Another series of books documents the Galley's programme while also highlighting some of the central principles of the Gallery and its exhibitions.
 The books explore ideas about visual culture, identity, and spirituality through carefully selected texts and imagery.
 These books include: the bread and butter stone, 1997; Patmos, 1999; 33 Happy Moments, 2003; Alabama Chrome, 2007; The Bridge, 2008; Questions of Travel, 2009; Saunter, 2010.

 Music

 The Douglas Hyde Gallery has become increasingly well known for its programme of musical events.
 In recent years, Cat Power, Sufjan Stevens and Laura Veirs have all played in the Gallery.
 Sometimes the musical performances relate directly to exhibitions: In 2008, Jandek performed a concert to coincide with an exhibition of his album covers and in 2009, Jim White played a gig to celebrate the opening of his exhibition of ephemera from the American South.
-It is more often the case that the performances and exhibitions share a mood or atmosphere rather than a direct connection.
+Often, the performances and exhibitions share a mood or atmosphere rather than a direct connection.